 The District entered into leases for the use of copy machines and iPads.
-Due to the implementation of GASB 87 in the fiscal year ended June 30, 2022, these assets were capitalized as intangible right-to-use assets and lease payable.
+Due to the implementation of GASB 87 in the fiscal year ended June 30, 2022, these assets were capitalized as intangible right-to-use assets.

 D. Changes in Long-Term Liabilities